Heartland Home Loan FAQs

 -

-Heartland Home Loans offer fixed rates for either one, two or three years.
-This means that the interest rate you will pay on your loan is set for the selected period.
+On a fixed rate, the interest rate you will pay on your loan is set for the selected period.
 The benefit of fixed interest rate periods is that you will have set repayment amounts during that period.
 The disadvantage is that if the interest rate drops, you will continue to be locked in at this rate for the remainder of your fixed rate period.
 If you wish to repay your loan or make changes to your scheduled repayment amounts during a fixed rate period, you may be charged a fee.
 If you wish to do this, please get in touch to find out what fees and other amounts may be payable.

 A floating rate means that the interest rate will rise and fall in line with market conditions over the period of your loan.
 The benefit of this is the flexibility to make extra payments without cost.
 Remember: a floating interest rate may rise or fall depending on market conditions which may increase or decrease your repayment amounts.